MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 # Use Event Hubs in Spring applications

-This article demonstrates how to use Azure Event Hubs in Java applications built with the [Spring Framework](https://spring.io/projects/spring-framework).
+This article shows you how to use Azure Event Hubs in Java applications built with the [Spring Framework](https://spring.io/projects/spring-framework).

 [Azure Event Hubs](/azure/event-hubs/event-hubs-about) is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 Data sent to an event hub can be transformed and stored by using any real-time analytics provider or batching/storage adapters.